bamboothemes/Zen-Grid-Framework-v4-Docs/02-theme/02-customisation.md

 Challenges:
 - Each time a change is made to the file you will need to recompile less to css in the template admin
+- Incorrect less syntax will cause the compiler in the template admin to fail

 * Choosing to use a custom.css file